Dietary Assessment Nutritionist

 Background and experience

-Angela has a Bachelor’s degree in Human Nutrition and has worked as a nutritionist with the EPIC-Norfolk study for more than 20 years.
+Angela has a Bachelor’s degree in Human Nutrition and has worked as a nutritionist with the EPIC-Norfolk study since 1994.
+She is a UK registered nutritionist with the Association for Nutrition (Public Health specialty).

-Over the years, she has gained extensive research experience involving the collection, entry and processing of dietary data, from 24-hour recalls, FFQs and 7-day diet diaries.
-She has contributed to the development of a data entry system for 7-day food diaries and 24-hour recalls (DINER) and the associated checking and calculation programs (DINERMO), gaining valuable experience in relational databases; planned, co-ordinated and led on the fieldwork of the EPIC-Norfolk calibration study, using the EPIC-Soft computerised, interview-administered 24-hour dietary recall method; and advised on the creation of an open source data entry and processing tool for FFQ data (FETA), ensuring flexibility for use in other study populations.
-In addition, she has been responsible for the quality control of nutrient data, provided guidance for researchers using dietary data, and collaborated both internally and externally on a number of projects, including the in-filling of nutrient data.
+Over the years, Angela has gained extensive research experience involving the collection, entry and processing of dietary data, from 24-hour recalls, FFQs and 7-day diet diaries.
+She has contributed to the development of a data entry system for 7-day food diaries and 24-hour recalls (DINER) and the associated checking and calculation programs (DINERMO), gaining valuable experience in relational databases.
+She has also planned, co-ordinated and led on the fieldwork of the EPIC-Norfolk calibration study, using the EPIC-Soft computerised, interview-administered 24-hour dietary recall method.
+She advised on the creation of an open source data entry and processing tool for FFQ data (FETA), ensuring flexibility for use in other study populations.
+In addition, she has been responsible for the quality control of EPIC-Norfolk nutrient data, provided guidance for researchers using dietary data, and collaborated both nationally and internationally on a number of projects.